compiler-experts/miniJava/CONTRIBUTING.md

-# The Working Standard for the minijava Project
+# The to contribute to the minijava Project

 ## How to collaborate